bhavikkumar/bhavik.io/_posts/2016-06-01-set-up-google-analytics-jekyll.md

     </head>
 {% endraw %}{% endhighlight %}

-You may have noticed that I've wrapped mine in a if statement, this is so that when testing on localhost I don't get analytics sent from my testing.
+You may have noticed that I've wrapped mine in an if statement, this is so that when testing on localhost I don't get analytics sent from my testing.

 The final step is to build the site with the production environment variable, the default for Jekyll is development.
 Since I am build my blog on Windows 10 and use powershell, the following command will get it to build with the analytics included `$env:JEKYLL_ENV="production"; jekyll build`